 Work in retail long enough, and you’ll no doubt come across a few tips and tricks to help you sharpen your floor planning skills.
 Of course, you shouldn’t welcome all advice.
 After all, what might work for one store might not work for yours.
-Thus, when listening to any suggestions, you need to decide on what makes sense to your business.
+Thus, when listening to any suggestions, you need to decide on what makes sense for your business.

 Ask yourself these questions: Firstly, why do you want to change your floor plan?
 Is it to improve your store’s performance or is it because you feel like you need to refresh your store?
 Secondly, is your proposed change going to benefit your customers?